SM 18x200 [2xM5] / N42 - magnetic roller

 Avoid drilling or mechanical processing of neodymium magnets.
 Once crushed into fine powder or dust, this material becomes highly flammable.

-Magnets attract each other within a distance of several to around 10 cm from each other.
-Remember not to put fingers between magnets or in their path when attract.
-Depending on how huge the neodymium magnets are, they can lead to a cut or a fracture.
+Magnets attract each other within a distance of several to about 10 cm from each other.
+Remember not to insert fingers between magnets or alternatively in their path when attract.
+Magnets, depending on their size, are able even cut off a finger or alternatively there can be a serious pressure or a fracture.